Georgetown Law Open on Time

 All designated emergency employees must report to work on time.
 All other employees may take unscheduled leave, but should contact their supervisor to discuss the needs of their unit and individual circumstances.
 Classes will begin at their normal time, unless otherwise noted on the class cancellation line: 202-662-9446 or the class cancellation page.
 Any changes to this announcement will be communicated through the same channels by 5:00 am on Tuesday morning.

-At Georgetown Law, students’ legal education goes far beyond the traditional classroom setting.
-We know that the best way for students to learn what it means to be a lawyer is to do what lawyers do.
-For that reason, we offer a number of different experiential learning courses, which are designed to help students apply the theories or skills that they have learned in the classroom to a real lawyering context.
-In experiential learning courses, students engage in lawyering work, take initiative, make decisions, and are accountable for the results, reflect and analyze what they experienced and learn from the consequences, mistakes, and successes.
-They learn what it means to have a client relationship, deal with client expectations, strategize a case, and handle the unexpected twists and turns that result.
+Here at Georgetown Law, we know that the best way for students to learn what it means to be a lawyer is to do what lawyers do.
+With this in mind, we offer a number of different experiential courses, all of which are designed to help students apply the theories and skills that they are learning in the classroom to a real lawyering context.

 In experiential courses, Georgetown Law students take initiative, make decisions, and are accountable for the results.
 They reflect on, and learn from, their experiences.
 They develop an appreciation for the character of the legal profession, and their place in it.
 Simply put, experiential courses allow our students to experience the law in three dimensions - to move outside the classroom and engage in the world.

 With three types of experiential courses - clinics, practicum courses, and externships - each of which offers distinct benefits to participants, Georgetown Law students have multiple opportunities for practical learning.
 We offer our students an experiential curriculum of unparalleled size, scope, and or rigor, making us a national leader in experiential education.